 - At the bottom of an authorised purchase order, click +Supplier Deposit.

 - On the Supplier Deposit window, the deposit account field is pre-filled with the dedicated supplier deposits/prepayments account.
-Select a bank account to make the payment from and enter the deposit amount.
+Select a bank account to make the payment from, enter the deposit amount, then click Create.

-- The supplier deposit will be shown in the deposits section, ready to be used against the invoice total.
-To add more supplier deposits, click Add more items.
+- Back on the Purchase page, the supplier deposit is shown in the deposits section, ready to be used against the invoice total.
+To add more supplier deposits, repeat Steps 1-2.

 To reject an authorised PO, click the Reject button.